exercism/x86-64-assembly/concepts/integers/about.md

 In this case, instead of `dl:al`, `ah` will be used.
 The lower portion of `ah` (`al`) will get the lower 8-bits of the product, while the upper portion (`ah`) will get the upper 8-bits.
-This means the product is automatically converted to a `word` size.

 ### Two-operand form